facebookresearch/demucs/README.md

 Other pre-trained models can be selected with the `-n` flag.
 The list of pre-trained models is:
+- `htdemucs`: first version of Hybrid Transformer Demucs.
+Trained on MusDB + 800 songs.
+- `htdemucs_ft`: fine-tuned version of `htdemucs`, separation will take 4 times more time but might be a bit better.
+Same training set as `htdemucs`.
 - `mdx`: trained only on MusDB HQ, winning model on track A at the [MDX][mdx] challenge.
 - `mdx_extra`: trained with extra training data (including MusDB test set), ranked 2nd on the track B of the [MDX][mdx] challenge.